Yeshey/nixOS-Config/README.md

   - MS WhiteBoard: https://whiteboard.office.com

-- Make system.autoUpgrade not make PC unusable:
+- Make system.autoUpgrade not make PC unusable(right now it grabs /etc/nixos/ configuration):
   - https://discourse.nixos.org/t/system-autoupgrade-nearly-halts-my-system-even-though-nixos-rebuild-doesnt/23820

 - Have a way to run `nixos-rebuild` with very low priority, and using low memory. not just `sudo nice -n 19 nixos-rebuild switch`, maybe use cgroups